TT scale: Track systems

-German manufacturer Kuehn also offers a track system, which is slowly growing, adding more turnouts and other parts as time goes by.
+German manufacturer Kuehn offered a track system which is now marketed by Roco.
 The geometry differs slightly from Tillig's system, but the two are compatible although with some minor differences.

 With Hornby's entry into the scale in 2022, a completely new track system was launched.
 While having its own distinct appearance, the geometry is in most aspects the same as Tillig's track.

 There are several other track systems on the market, although with smaller choice of track pieces.
 German TTFiligran offers very delicate fine-scale track, and the old, u-shaped track of Berliner TT Bahnen is still available used in large quantities.
 Czech manufacturer DK-Model also offers a limited range of TTe narrow gauge track, consisting of points and flexible track.
 Moreover, the British manufacturer PECO introduced Streamline Flexible Track and Medium Radius Turn-Outs with code 55 rail in June 2022.

 Standards

 Standards useful to both manufacturers and modellers are maintained by MOROP in Europe.
 These standards are generally the same for such elements as track gauge, scale ratio, couplings, and electrical power, and differ for clearances and other factors that are specific to the prototype being modelled.

 TT scale locomotives are powered by DC motors which accept a maximum of 12 V DC.
 In traditional DC control, the speed of the train is determined by the amount of voltage supplied to the rails.
-The direction of the train is determined by the polarity of the power to the rails.
+The direction of the train is determined by the polarity of the power to the rails, where the positive rail is on the right, in direction of movement.
 Digital train control systems have, just as in other scale, become more and more common.
 The most popular digital control systems used in TT scale model railways is NMRA-DCC, most commonly using systems from Roco, Uhlenbrock, Kuehn, Piko or Tillig.

 There are several coupler systems used in TT.
-Rokal and Zeuke had simple hook-and-ring systems for their model, but these are hardly in use anymore.
+Rokal and Zeuke had simple hook-and-ring systems for their model, but these are rarely used anymore.
 Berliner TT Bahnen introduced a modernized coupler in the 70s, and this is still today the standard coupler on models from some manufacturers.
 The most common today, however, is the Tillig close-coupler system, and most ready-to-run models are equipped with this.
 There are also different systems for magnetic couplers, permanent couplers and so on, and some modellers also use Kadee-style couplers.

-Practically all TT scale rolling stock made today is equipped with coupling pockets according to the standard NEM358.
-This means all modern models have interchangeable couplings.
+Most TT scale rolling stock made today is equipped with coupling pockets according to the standard NEM358, so all models have interchangeable couplings.